 For reasons unknown to me, I continue to receive communications from recent buyers of memorabilia attributed to film and television productions, who believe I have something to do with various eBay sellers and/or Ellis Props (see article from one month ago today, “NOTICE: Original Prop Blog Does Not/Will Not Supply Props to Dealers “jnsmcmahan”, “jsnent”, John Tarter, Billie Null, Mark Sullivan, L.A.
 Prop & Wardrobe, Hollywood Prop Supply, Studio West Prop, Ellis Props, et al“).
 In any event, with one of these more recent contacts, I asked the buyer of one of these pieces to send me a photo of the Certificate of Authenticity (COA) supplied with the item purchased (in this case the COA provided was one that originally appears to be from Ellis Props).
 A long time trusted collector in the field was kind enough to forward to me some images of confirmed legitimate examples of Ellis Props COAs obtained during the sales/liquidation circa ’99/’00, and that COA is very different from the one just obtained by a buyer from a piece purchased on eBay.
 Read more

-I truly found “reality” series Pawn Stars enjoyable when it first came on the air on History back in 2009, but it has become more and more scripted, “character” oriented, and, well, flat out boring and at times unwatchable over the years.
-So at this point I only watch an episode if someone tells me that something is brought onto the show to sell that I might find interesting to watch.
+I truly found “reality” series Pawn Stars enjoyable when it first came on the air on History back in 2009, but it has become more and more character oriented over the years.
+But I always watch an episode if someone tells me that something is brought onto the show to sell that I might find interesting to watch.
 This past week was one of those times, with the episode “Beam Me Up” which features a woman bringing in a collection of Star Trek memorabilia associated with the television shows and movies featuring The Original Series cast.
-Obviously the point of this show is to entertain more than educate (though if you have Internet access and can search Wikipedia, I’m not so sure you can’t find the exact same wisdom shared on the show quite easily with your own efforts, sans the self-indulgent presentation).
+Obviously, the point of this show is to both entertain and educate.
 Read more

 Pawn Stars Latest Episode Features Civil War Jacket – “TBS” Stamp – Inspector’s Mark or “The Burbank Studios”?